Multi-Partite Output Regulation of Multi-Agent Systems: Conclusion

 \section{Conclusion}

-The primary motivation of this paper has been to provide MASs with objectives beyond cooperation and bipartition for tactical flexibility in adverse operating environments.
+The primary motivation of this article has been to provide MASs with objectives beyond cooperation and bipartition for tactical flexibility in adverse operating environments.
 To this end, the MORP for linear MASs has been formulated and solved for the first time.
 Two design strategies for the control parameters have been proposed.
 The first applies to a broader set of MASs, but it has a drawback due to the partition-dependent regulator equations.
-The second eliminates this drawback, and hence, it is significantly more scalable, yet applicable only when the followers are subject to matched disturbances.
+The second eliminates this drawback, and hence, it is significantly more scalable, yet applicable if the followers are subject to solely matched disturbances.
 Table \ref{tab:DesignStrategies} summarizes the differences between the first and second design strategies.
 Theoretical results have been demonstrated by experimental and numerical tests.

-The distributed observer in \eqref{eq:classicalcontroller} assumes all followers have access to the matrix $A_0$.
-To relax this assumption to a small subset of the followers, solving the MORP with distributed control laws involving adaptive distributed observers (e.g., see \cite{cai2017adaptive}) would be well worth an exploration.
-To widen the application domain of the MORP, another research direction is investigating $k$-partition transformation generation as a distributed optimization problem, where the followers optimize a MAS-level objective such as total fuel or energy consumption.
+A future research direction to widen the application domain of the MORP is $k$-partition transformation generation as a distributed optimization problem, where the followers optimize a MAS-level objective such as total fuel or energy consumption.
+For robustness, studying the MORP with an internal model-based distributed control law is also worth exploring.
+Lastly, merging the MORP with the cluster problem is another research topic, where each cluster solves its own MORP.